EasyCorp/EasyAdminBundle/doc/dashboards.rst

         // ...
     }

-If you don't want to use route annotations, you must configure the dashboard route using YAML, XML or PHP config in a separate file.
+If you don't use annotations, you must configure the dashboard route using YAML, XML or PHP config in a separate file.
 For example, when using YAML:

 .. code-block:: yaml